The Korea Herald

 The two governments also agreed to actively support companies from both countries that wish to participate in Ukraine's post-war reconstruction projects, enabling them to share business information, jointly develop projects, and attract joint investments through concrete cooperation.
 They also agreed to jointly respond to military exchanges between North Korea and Russia.

-When asked about the potential obstacles by Westinghouse, Yoon said at the press conference South Korea and the US "share a clear consensus" over the nuclear energy cooperation regarding intellectual property issues, adding that the South Korean government is working for an amicable solution to the conflict between companies in South Korea and the US.
+When asked about the potential obstacles by Westinghouse, Yoon said at the press conference that South Korea and the US "share a clear consensus" over the nuclear energy cooperation regarding intellectual property issues, adding that the South Korean government is working for an amicable solution to the conflict between companies in South Korea and the US.

-Pavel said, "A dispute resolution between South Korea and the US will be beneficial to all parties concerned, and reaching a sort of compromise instead of dragging time could be advantageous for both South Korea and the US."
+Pavel said, "An arbitration of the dispute between South Korea and the US will be beneficial to all parties concerned, and reaching a sort of compromise instead of dragging time could be advantageous for both South Korea and the US."
+He added he has not ruled out a "bad scenario" but said there is little chance.

 Czech national security adviser Tomas Pojar earlier in September reciprocated South Korean envoys' visit.
 According to Yoon's office, Pojar said during his meeting with Yoon that he was confident Prague "will conclude a final contract with Korea" for the Dukovany project.